Peter Popoff: In popular culture

-The radio transmitter incident was parodied in the 1989 movie "Fletch Lives".
+The radio transmitter incident was parodied in the 1989 movie Fletch Lives.

-The 1990 album Spiritual Healing by the death metal band Death was inspired by Popoff, and the front cover artwork depict a priest almost identical to him healing a person in a wheelchair.
+The 1990 album Spiritual Healing by the death metal band Death was inspired by Popoff, and the front cover artwork depicts a priest almost identical to him healing a person in a wheelchair.

 The 1992 Steve Martin dramedy Leap of Faith was inspired by Popoff's fraudulent ministry, and demonstrated a number of the techniques Popoff and other televangelist scammers use to create the illusion of divine intervention.
 A 2012 Broadway musical adaptation of the same title was nominated for the Tony Award for Best Musical.

+The South Park season 4 episode "Probably" features Cartman running a cult-like church similar to the one Popoff ran.

 Popoff was also the inspiration for a character in the 2012 thriller film Red Lights, a psychic who uses information fed to him via a hidden earpiece to persuade the audience at his shows that he is receiving personal details psychically.
 The script includes Elizabeth Popoff's infamous line, "Hello Petey, can you hear me?
 If you can't, you're in trouble", almost verbatim.

+James Randi's exposure of Popoff's fraudulent technique was featured in a segment of episode seven of season 21 of Mysteries at the Museum.